Maxattax97/openscad-format/README.md

 ```

 ## Contribute
-Make sure your PR's pass the unit tests, are free of ESLint errors.
+Make sure your PR's pass the unit tests and are free of ESLint errors.
 To check,
 run `npm run all` and it will guide you through what needs to be done.